Hoarding Misconceptions Abound

 Thanks to numerous documentaries, reality shows, and recent discussions in the media, hoarding remains a fascinating and curious affliction.
 However, such fascination does not always lend itself to understanding, which can contribute to an abundance of misconceptions concerning the illness.
-This post examines one of the most common myths surrounding the disorder, and attempts to provide a general understanding of the medical causes that underlie the behavior.
-To learn more about hoarding in general, check out our popular article on the topic.
+This post examines one of the most common myths surrounding hoarding disorder, and attempts to provide a general understanding of the medical causes that underlie the behavior.
+To learn more about hoarding and hoarding cleanup in general visit our hoarding cleanup services webpage.c.

 Hoarders Are Not Merely Lazy or Slovenly

-One of the most common myths surrounding hoarders has to do with poor character traits ascribed by those who lack a true understanding of the illness.
+One of the most common myths surrounding hoarders has to do with poor character traits ascribed by those who lack a true understanding of the mental illness.
 Accordingly, many claim that hoarders are simply lazy or slovenly, which results in the failure to keep a home intact.
 But this is simply not true.

 In fact, when studying the brain activity of hoarders and non-hoarders, there are distinct differences present.
 Studies have shown that hoarders experience deficiencies in certain areas, including spatial orientation and problem-solving.
 This can result in great turmoil and confusion when it comes to discarding items, increasing the amount of unnecessary belongings within one’s home.